Teeeeeeeeeeed/TrainingMaterial/BuildingModernFOSolutions.md

 ## Pre-requisites

 ### Attendee Background:
-Everybody is welcome to join, the session is designed for individuals coming from the F&O side.
-You do not need to be a pro in Power Platform, we are here for you. <br>
+This training is intended either for someone coming from the F&O side wanting to extend their game with power platform tools on their F&O data, or if you are a power platform expert wishing to extend the use cases of your skillset to cover the F&O processes as well <br>

 Developer experience is not required; we will only use drag-and-drop tools. <br><br>

 ### Environment

-When doing the exercises in this workshop, you need an environment. <br>
+When doing the exercises, you need an environment. <br>
 You can choose to:<br>
  1. Set up a 30-day trial environment in a  trial tenant or
  2. Bring your own environment.